OmniBrew/sw5e-data/data/powers/remove-curse.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
-At your touch, all curses a􀃠ecting one creature or object end.
+At your touch, all curses affecting one creature or object end.
 If the object is a cursed enhanced item, its curse remains, but the power breaks its owner's attunement to the object so it can be removed or discarded.